 Leela apprenticed & certified to teach the work of Arjuna Vinn Martí - US performer, choreographer & founder of Soul Motion® conscious dance practice.
 She loves to share play - treasuring the unique creativity of each dancer, and the co-creativity of feeling the dancing room through the eyes of heart.

-She has continued with Soul Motion school as a mentor for leader & teacher programme apprentices.
-She delights in finding the creative improvisational edge of somatic movement and her ongoing movement improvisation studies include in-depth explorations with Anna Halprin & her associates Helen Poyor and Gary Hoffman Soto.
+She has continued with Soul Motion school as a mentor for leader & teacher apprentices.
+She delights in learning in improvising environments and has studied extensively with Anna Halprin’s lineage, Adam Benjamin and other improvising movement mentors who she regularly brings to town to share workshops.
 In her personal movement practice she learns deeply from moving in water.

-Now, as I write I have a baby daughter, so a studio dance floor is not always within the same reach.
-Instead, I continue to notice small yet vast moments of enlivening my body and listening to the world in movement, and I carry the dance floor lessons into my awareness - primarily, that there is never anywhere to start but here.
+I’ve learned as a parent to find small doorways into dance.
+I continue to notice tiny yet vast moments of enlivening my body and listening to the world in movement, and I carry the dance floor lessons into my awareness - primarily, that there is never anywhere to start but here.
 Leela